dotnet/api-docs-sync/README.md

                                                     Usage example:
                                                         -IncludedTypes FileStream,DirectoryInfo

-    -PortMemberExceptions       bool            Default is false (ports Member exceptions).
+    -PortExceptionsExisting     bool            Default is false (does not find and append existing exceptions).
-                                                Enable or disable finding and porting Member exceptions.
+                                                Enable or disable finding, porting and appending summaries from existing exceptions.
-                                                Setting this to false can result in a lot of noise because there is no easy way to detect if an exception has been ported already or not.
+                                                Setting this to true can result in a lot of noise because there is no easy way to detect if an exception summary has been ported already or not, especially after it went through language review.
                                                 See `-ExceptionCollisionThreshold` to set the collision sensitivity.
                                                     Usage example:
-                                                        -PortMemberExceptions true
+                                                        -PortExceptionsExisting true

+    -PortExceptionsNew          bool            Default is true (ports new exceptions).
+                                                Enable or disable finding and porting new exceptions.
+                                                    Usage example:
+                                                        -PortExceptionsNew false

     -PortMemberParams           bool            Default is true (ports Member parameters).
                                                 Enable or disable finding and porting Member parameters.